What Was Anne Rice Net Worth When She Died?

 She was raised in a devout Catholic household in New Orleans, surrounded by the rituals, iconography, and moral frameworks of the Church.
 As a young adult in San Francisco, she drifted into agnosticism, a shift reflected in the philosophical restlessness of her vampire characters, who frequently grapple with the absence of God and the meaning of immortality.

-Then, in July 2010, Rice made headlines again by announcing on Facebook: “Today I quit being a Christian.”
-She cited the institutional Church’s positions on homosexuality, science, and women’s rights as incompatible with her conscience, a position made more personal by her son Christopher’s identity.
-She described herself as committed to Christ but no longer to Christianity as an institution.
+Then, in July 2010, Rice announced she was leaving institutional Christianity, citing the Church’s positions on homosexuality, science, and women’s rights as incompatible with her conscience, a position made more personal by her son Christopher’s identity.
+She described herself as committed to Christ but no longer to the institutional Church.
+This spiritual arc mirrors the themes of her best fiction and reflects a mind that was never content with easy answers.

 Anne Rice vs. Other Gothic/Horror Authors Net Worth Comparison